Bunix25/React-Portfolio/README.md

 1. Run `npm start` to start the web server and connect

 ## User Story
-As a job seeker, I want to showcase my skills and projects in a professional manner through my React portfolio, so that potential employers can easily assess my abilities and consider me for job opportunities.
+As a job seeker, I want to showcase my skills and projects professionally through my React portfolio, so potential employers can quickly assess my abilities and consider me for job opportunities.

 ## Acceptance Criteria